 How tall is this elbow immobilizer?
 The plastic shell length varies by size.
 Size S (Small/Medium) is 10'', M (Medium/Large) is 11 3/4'', and L (Large/X-Large) is 12 3/8'' tall.

 What material is it made of?
-Made of a high-density polyethylene shell, Velcro closures, and a plush cloth liner.
+Made of a high-density polyethylene shell, medical-grade fasteners, and a plush cloth liner.

 When should I wear it?
 This brace can be worn throughout the day and at night while you sleep for elbow immobilization.
 However, you should consult with your doctor and follow their instructions.